-Leshon Lee is a photographer and videographer, specializing in portrait photography, wedding photography, music videos.
+LeShon Lee is a photographer and videographer, specializing in portrait photography, wedding photography, and music videos.

 Patience Zalanga uses her work as a documentation of Black life, with a heavy focus on the Black Lives Matter movement and the Black community’s response to the murders of unarmed Black men.
 Her goal is to understand the connections of people, spaces and history—particularly as a Black woman living in Minnesota.